 The Barbarian, Series EV, Jester, and Summoner classes

-Currently there are 9 player classes in Dungeon Defenders, but there were two locked classes on the PC version called the Barbarian and the Series EV.
+Currently there are 12 player classes in Dungeon Defenders, but there were two locked classes on the PC version called the Barbarian and the Series EV.
 The Barbarian was sold as DLC.
-Current speculation is that the other character is DLC or unlocked by secret means.
+The Series EV character is DLC.
 In a video series of pre launch coverage the developers said that PC players would get a glimpse into the future of their planned DLC.
 More specifically this was after a few comments were made about the locked characters leading the devs to talk about the glimpse into the future the PC players would have.

-There are also two more classes that have been mysteriously hinted at in the Dungeon Defenders forums.
-These classes, the Jester and the Summoner, are said to be part of an upcoming DLC patch along with the Barbarian and the Series EV, but this is all speculation.
+There are also two more classes that were mysteriously hinted at in the Dungeon Defenders forums.
+These classes, the Jester and the Summoner, are each sold as DLC.

 PC System Requirements